 In spite of the economic impact brought on by COVID-19, F&B giants are still investing millions into R&D to find the next big hit.
 Go to any grocery store, and you can see the number of snack products you are surrounded by.
 Behind this growing phenomenon, lies the hard work of key actors like food scientists and product developers, who are given the important task to create food products that can both satisfy market needs and rake in profits.
 From research to production pilot, they are responsible for coming up with the next best-selling snack.

 Read more: My R&D internship at Agorize

 Why is Food Science important?

-Food scientists have to learn about microbiology to create safe foods and understand chemistry and interaction between food and packaging to control their lifetime on shelves.
-As the food industry is constantly driven by new trends, food scientists also have to develop understanding of consumer insights to come out with new innovative products that meet the needs of consumers.
+Food scientists have to learn about microbiology to create safe foods and understand the chemistry and interaction between food and packaging to control their lifetime on shelves.
+As the food industry is constantly driven by new trends, food scientists also have to develop an understanding of consumer insights to come out with new innovative products that meet the needs of consumers.

 Show us what you’ve got with Asia’s Great Snack Challenge